Flora (mythology): Etymology

-Festival
+Festivals and temples

-Her festival, the Floralia, was held between April 28 and May 3 and symbolized the renewal of the cycle of life, drinking, and flowers.
-The festival was first instituted in 240 B.C.E, and on the advice of the Sibylline books, she was also given a temple in 238 B.C.E.
+Flora's festival, the Floralia, was held between April 28 and May 3 and was celebrated with drinking, flowers, and entertainments (ludi).
+The festival was first instituted in 240 BCE, and on the advice of the Sibylline books, she was also given a temple in 238 BCE.
 At the festival, with the men decked in flowers, and the women wearing normally forbidden gay costumes, five days of farces and mimes were enacted – ithyphallic, and including nudity when called for – followed by a sixth day of the hunting of goats and hares.
-On May 23 another (rose) festival was held in her honor.
+On May 23 another flower festival was held, the Rosalia.

+Interpretatio graeca

-Flora's Greek equivalent is Chloris, who was a nymph.
-Flora is married to Favonius, the wind god also known as Zephyr, and her companion was Hercules.
+Flora's Greek equivalent is the nymph Chloris, whose myths were assimilated to Flora in mythological narratives (interpretatio graeca).
+The Hellenized Flora was married to Favonius, the wind god also known as Zephyr, and her companion was Hercules.
+According to the legend, Flora ran away from Favonius, but he caught her, married her and gave her dominion over the flowers.

-Flora achieved more prominence in the neo-pagan revival of Antiquity among Renaissance humanists than she had ever enjoyed in ancient Rome.
+In the classical tradition

 Music

-Flora is the main character of the ballet The Awakening of Flora.
-She is also mentioned in Henry Purcell's Nymphs and Shepherds.
+Flora is the main character of the 1894 ballet The Awakening of Flora.